A new dynamic slip approach for wall-modeled Large Eddy Simulations in a Consistent Discontinuous Galerkin Framework: Numerical experiments.

 The results obtained using the dynamic slip-wall model are compared with those obtained using an equilibrium wall-stress model (EQWM).
 For the EQWM, we compute the wall friction $\tau_w$ from the instantaneous velocity taken at the furthest distance from the wall inside the first element.
 The computed wall friction is then used as the Neumann boundary condition applied at the quadrature points of the boundary faces.
 Our implementation is similar to the work of \cite{carton2017assessment}.
 We use the Reichardt function of the form

 where $ \kappa = 0.38$, as the equilibrium wall-stress model, and use the Newton-Raphson method to iterate on the values of $u^+$ and $y^+$.
 This wall function supports the theoretical velocity profile down to the wall.
 We have chosen this approach for its simplicity and efficiency, and it is shown to give excellent results for statistically steady channel flows at high Reynolds numbers in \cite{carton2017assessment}.
+Note that for the simulations of separated flows in periodic hill configuration, we do not use any adjustments to the implementation of the EQWM like turning off the model in the separation region.